Monday, June 1 – Thursday, July 23, 2015

 Help us spread the word with this flyer.

-Joyce Bressler, a multifaith resident of the Shomer Shalom House at SPC received a BA in Government and an MA in Student Personnel in Higher Education.
+Joyce Bressler, our Jewish elder and multifaith resident of the Community of Living Traditions at SPC, received a BA in Government and an MA in Student Personnel in Higher Education.
 A veteran political activist and community organizer in the movements for peace, civil rights, and women’s liberation, she ran political and media campaigns and helped build the food coop movement.
 Joyce was the Administrative Coordinator for the Jewish Peace Fellowship and worked at the Fellowship of Reconciliation’s national office for two decades.
 She also brings experience in grant writing, counselor education and conflict resolution.
+This will be her second summer as the Jewish leader of the program.
+She is passionate about food justice and sharing her experiences with the next generation.

 Rabia Terri Harris is chaplain and Scholar in Residence at the Community of Living Traditions at Stony Point Center, an Abrahamic intentional community dedicated to the pursuit of peace and justice through the practice of hospitality.
 She also trains chaplains in Clinical Pastoral Education, serves as an adjunct professor in the Core Program at Fairleigh Dickinson University, and edits Fellowship, the magazine of the Fellowship of Reconciliation.